wp-plugins/mail-subscribe-list/readme.txt

 == Description ==

 This is a **simple plugin** that allows visitors to enter their name and email address on your website, the visitos details are then added to the subscribers list which is available to view and modify in the WordPress admin area.

-> This plugin does not send emails, instructions on how to use are at the bottom of this page or on the installation tab.

 This plugin can be used not only for Mailing List subscriptions but can be used generally for collecting email address and/or peoples names that are visiting your website.